Claim: A man who couldn't motivate police to investigate a break-in on his property reports that he had shot the burglars instead.

 Despite claims of this story's having been run in the Meridian Mississippi Star, searches through the online

-archives of that paper failed to turn up the piece.
-Moreover, the writing style used in the item should discourage anyone from believing a journalist penned it.
+archives of that paper failed to turn up the piece, and the writing style used in the item should have discouraged anyone from believing a journalist penned it.
 But

-just to be sure, we contacted the editor of that paper to ask if the piece had ever appeared in its pages.
+just to be sure, we contacted the editor of that paper to ask if the piece had ever appeared in their pages.
 His response was a short, succinct, authoritative "No."

-Funny stories are often presented as articles that ran as news items because some find "wacky news" tales far more appealing than they do plain unvarnished jokes.
-The "false but authoritative-looking attribution" is a common device in such mailings, one the savvy Internet user learns to watch out for.
+Funny stories are often presented as news items because some find "wacky news" tales far more appealing than they do plain unvarnished jokes.
+The "false but authoritative-looking attribution" is a common device in such presentations, one the savvy Internet user learns to watch out for.

 Although the familiar version of this story might be a bit of fiction, could something like it have happened anyway?
 Since we penned this article in April 2002, a few real-life incidents matching the basic elements of the tale have taken place: